Western Union: Wire transfer

 Money can be sent online or in-person at Western Union agent locations.
 Cash can be collected in person at any other Western Union agent location worldwide by providing the 10-digit MTCN (Money Transfer Control Number) and identification.
 In some cases, a secret question and answer can be used instead of identification.

 Western Union Mobile

-In October 2007, Western Union announced plans to introduce a mobile money-transfer service with the GSM Association, a global trade association representing more than 700 mobile operators in 218 countries and covering 2.5 billion mobile subscribers.
+In October 2007, Western Union announced plans to introduce a mobile money-transfer service in collaboration with the GSM Association, a global trade association representing more than 700 mobile operators across 218 countries and covering 2.5 billion mobile subscribers.

-The proliferation of mobile phones in developed and developing economies provides a widely accessible consumer device capable of delivering mobile financial services ranging from text notifications associated with Western Union cash delivery services to phone-based remittance options.
-Western Union's mobile money transfer service offering will connect its core money-transfer platform to m-bank or m-wallet platforms provided by mobile operators and/or locally regulated financial institutions.
+The proliferation of mobile phones in both developed and developing economies provides a widely accessible consumer device capable of delivering mobile financial services.
+These services range from text notifications related to Western Union cash delivery to phone-based remittance options.
+Western Union's mobile money transfer service will connect its core money-transfer platform to m-bank or m-wallet platforms offered by mobile operators and/or locally regulated financial institutions.